-- 12 credits maximum of career and technical education courses may be applied to this degree. - One credit MSD workshops may not be used. - Three credits max of physical education (PE) courses may be used.
+- 12 credits maximum of career and technical education courses may be applied to this degree (CTE course prefixes are listed on page 72 of this catalog). - One credit MSD workshops may not be used. - A maximum of three credits of physical education (PE) courses may be used.